Opuntia macrocentra aka Purple Prickly Pear

 Common names

-How to care for Purple Prickly Pear
+How difficult is it to take care of Purple Prickly Pear

 Caring for Purple Prickly Pear is a breeze, as it is highly adaptable and forgiving to minor neglect.